MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/frs-event-log-error-codes.md

 The computer can be rebooted by clicking on Start, Shutdown, and selecting Restart.

-WARNING - DELETING THE REGISTRY KEY IS NOT RECOMMENDED!
+> [!NOTE]
-Applications may fail in unexpected ways.
+> Deleting the registry key is not recommended.Applications may fail in unexpected ways.

-The registry key can be deleted by running **regedit**.
+The registry key can be deleted by running *regedit*.
+>

-Click on Start, Run, and type **regedit**.
+> Click on Start, Run, and type *regedit*.
+>

-Expand HKEY_LOCAL_MACHINE, SYSTEM, CurrentControlSet, Services, NtFrs, Parameters, Backup/Restore,"Stop NtFrs from Starting".
+> Expand HKEY_LOCAL_MACHINE, SYSTEM, CurrentControlSet, Services, NtFrs, Parameters, Backup/Restore,"Stop NtFrs from Starting".
 On the toolbar, click on Edit and select Delete.
 Be careful!
 Deleting a key other than "Stop NtFrs From Starting" can have unexpected side effects.

-==

 > Event ID=13522
 Severity=Warning